 ISR chemistry is the same process; water that has been treated by a lixiviant dissolves a mineral into solution and this mineral is then extracted from the solution by a recovery process at the surface.
 ISR is below surface extraction not to be confused with existing processes like above surface heap leaching.

 Traditionally, ISR mining for copper, gold and uranium have all used a weak acid solution (sulphuric acid).
 However they have often been ineffective in extracting copper and gold.
 Recent research by CSIRO and Curtin University has uncovered new developments in benign lixiviant technology, now enabling the effective application of environmentally friendly ISR to a much broader array of metals.

-These new lixiviant systems (including glycine and thiosulphate), are used in a range of existing medical, dentistry and farming industries.
+These new lixiviant systems (including glycine, MSA and thiosulphate), are used in a range of existing medical, dentistry and farming industries.
 Glycine is also commonly used as a food additive.

 They are both biodegradable and can effectively recover copper and gold under the right geochemical conditions.